 Net Worth: Between $10 million and $50 million (as of 2016)

-Before getting into Financial Times as a journalist soon after the college, Nick Denton started freelancing for British newspapers in the 1990s.
-Later in 2002, Gawker Media took birth with only two blogs being Gawker.com and Gizmodo.com a gadget centre.
-On the 53rd birth anniversary of Nick Denton, we bring few interesting yet less known facts about the internet entrepreneur and the founder of Gawker Media.
+Before joining the Financial Times as a journalist soon after the college, Nick Denton started freelancing for British newspapers in the 1990s.
+Later in 2002, Gawker Media was founded with two sites Gawker.com and Gizmodo.com, a gadget centre.
+On the 55th birthday of Nick Denton, we bring few interesting yet less known facts about the internet entrepreneur and the founder of Gawker Media.

-- In October 1998, Nick Denton co-founded a social networking site, First Tuesday and Moreover Technologies, with some of his schoolmates from UCS.
+- In October 1998, Nick Denton co-founded a social networking site, First Tuesday and Moreover Technologies (later acquired by LexisNexis), with some of his schoolmates from UCS.

-- Gizmodo, Lifehacker, Jalopnik, io9 (the science fiction blog), Deadspin (the sports blog), Kotaku (the gaming blog), Jezebel, and Jalopnik are the different weblogs owned by Gawker.com.
+- Gizmodo.com, Lifehacker, Jalopnik, io9 (science fiction), Deadspin (the sports blog), Kotaku (the gaming blog), Jezebel, and Fleshbot were other 8 sites owned by Gawker Media.
+Together, they were generating more than 450 million page views every month during 2010.
 Gizmodo and Lifehacker have been the largest sites of Gawker Media.

-- Nick Denton was featured in the Sunday Times’s Rich List 2007 with an estimated net worth of approx $205 million, which was based on the sales of his previous companies and the then-current value of Gawker Media.
+- Nick Denton was featured in the Sunday Times’s Rich List 2007 with an estimated net worth of approx £140 million ($205 million), which was based on the sales of his previous companies and the then-current value of Gawker Media.

-- In March 2016, The jury ordered Nick Denton to pay $115 million for publishing a sex tape on Gawker Media, showing Hulk Hogan, a former professional wrestler, having sex with his friend’s wife.
+- On March 18, 2016, the Florida jury ordered Nick Denton to pay $115 million for publishing a sex tape on Gawker Media that showed a former professional wrestler Hulk Hogan (Terry Bollea) having sex with his friend’s wife.
+On March 21, Hulk Hogan was awarded a total of $25 million, including $10 million from Denton personally.

-- In 2007, Denton’s Valleywag editor, Owen Thomas outed Peter Thiel in a blog post entitled “Peter Thiel is totally gay, people“.
-Later in 2016, it was revealed that Peter Thiel was secretly covering the expenses for Hulk Hogan’s lawsuits against Nick’s Gawker Media.
+- In 2007, Owen Thomas, one of the editor of Gawker.com at the time, outed Peter Thiel in a blog post entitled “Peter Thiel is totally gay, people“.
+Later in 2016, it was revealed that Peter Thiel was secretly covering the costs of Hulk Hogan’s lawsuits against Nick’s Gawker Media.

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators or renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, Sergey Brin by following this link or subscribe to your daily newsletter.